 - Spring Semester, Sophomore Year – Beginning after Spring Break, the newly admitted Kling sophomores will attend a weekly orientation seminar, sometimes meeting together with junior and senior Kling Fellows and sometimes meeting separately.
 Sophomores should also finalize their choice of faculty mentor and begin meeting regularly with him or her.
 The major responsibility of this semester is for each student to identify and articulate summer research goals.

 - Summer after Sophomore Year – Rising junior Kling Fellows will conduct independent research, sending monthly updates to both their faculty mentor and the Kling program leaders.
 Language study and intensive immersion in existing scholarship are typical goals for the first summer of the Kling program.
+Some entering Kling Fellows also hold summer internships or jobs.

 - Fall Semester, Junior Year – Become a full-fledged Kling Fellow!
 Junior Kling Fellows will attend weekly seminar meetings, learn about humanities research and careers, and expand on their summer research.
 They will workshop other Fellows' research papers and refine their own proposals, including a literature review.
 They will learn how to present their research in everything from one-minute elevator speeches to ten- or fifteen-minute formal talks.
+Occasionally, Kling juniors study abroad in the fall semester, in which case they do most of the work on their proposals in the spring semester.

 - Summer after Junior Year – Rising senior Kling Fellows will often conduct the bulk of their original research in this summer, whether that research involves ethnographic interviews, textual analysis, archival immersion, or another form of research.
 They will send monthly updates and otherwise remain in contact with their faculty mentor and Kling program leaders.

 - Fall Semester, Senior Year – Senior Kling Fellows will continue to attend weekly seminar meetings, giving and receiving peer feedback on written work and presentations, and ending the semester with a complete (but not final) draft of an article for Slideshow.
-Seniors are also encouraged to draw on their Kling research for honors work in their major department or program, and most Kling seniors do so.
+Seniors are also encouraged to draw on their Kling research for honors thesis work in their major department or program, and most Kling seniors do so.
 (By this point in the Kling Fellowship program, most seniors have “too much” research to fit in a single article anyway!)